Confidence Guarantee - Read more

 View all posts

-Costa Rica is a popular self-drive country.
-All you need is a passport and a valid driving licence.
+Costa Rica is a popular country for self-drive tours.
+All you need is your passport and a valid driving licence.

-We’ve tried to answer the questions most frequently asked by our guests.
+Below, you’ll find answers to the questions we’ve most frequently been asked by our guests.

 Is it safe to drive in Costa Rica?